 You’ve Been Banned from Pokémon GO for Cheating

 Some players use GPS tricks to make the game think that they are in a different location than they actually are.
 Others created bots to capture more creatures in the game.
-Using either will get you permanently banned from Pokémon GO.
+Using either can and will get you permanently banned from Pokémon GO.